Andrew-Luo1/FreezingofGait/README.md

 ### Included Files
 This repository contains three iterations of the code:
 * "firstAlgo" was a quick algorithm that classified the type of gait based on minimally processed accelerometer values.
-* Main contain the mostly complete iteration that utilizes gait segregation and a binary SVM.
+* Main contains the mostly complete iteration that utilizes gait segregation and a binary SVM.
 * Bluetooth Codebase was used for the final prototype.
 The RedBearLab BLE Nano microcontroller was for its bluetooth functionalities.
 * The two csv files contain sample angle data for healthy and freezing gait.
 * SVM contains matlab code to run the support vector machine and find optimized thresholds.